sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 ---

 ### Bloom
-- Bloom/ light bloom (not to be confused with glow/emission) is a rendering technique to reproduce artifacts of real-world cameras.
+- Bloom / light bloom (not to be confused with glow/emission) is a rendering technique to reproduce artifacts of real-world cameras.
 It produces fringes or feathers of light extending from the borders of bright areas in an image, contributing to the illusion of an extremely bright light overwhelming the camera or eye capturing the scene.

 - Even tough bloom is most apparent around emissive objects, it can just as well happen with normal light sources